 The main active ingredient of this moisturiser is arbutin, which is known for diminishing hyperpigmentation and overall brightening the skin tone.
 There’s also a vitamin C derivative in the form of magnesium ascorbyl phosphate, which shares similar functions to arbutin.
 As in all Hada Labo moisturisers, there is a bunch of moisturising ingredients like glycerine, hyaluronic acid, squalane, and meadowfoam oil.
 The formula does not include fragrance and dyes.

-Texture-wise it’s a lush and bouncy gel, a bit similar to the Hada Labo Tokyo Plumping Gel, but this one has a slightly lighter feeling.
-However, you can sense a bit of oiliness from the squalane and meadowfoam oil.
+Texture-wise it’s lush and bouncy gel, a bit similar to the Hada Labo Tokyo Plumping Gel, but this one has a slightly lighter feeling.
+You can also sense a bit of oiliness from the squalane and meadowfoam oil.
 Similarly to other Hada Labo products, this cream is intensely hydrating, it leaves you with a supple and radiant complexion.
-I most enjoyed using the gel as a sleeping pack.
-If I used it during the daytime, I had to make sure to powder or blot my T-zone, as the cream always made my T-zone oilier (it happens to me with all products containing squalane).
+I’ve most enjoyed using the gel as a sleeping pack.
+If I used it during the daytime, I had to make sure to powder or blot my T-zone, as the cream always made my T-zone oilier (it happens to me with all products that contain squalane).

-I highly recommend this product to everyone; it brings results and hydrates the skin.
+I highly recommend this product to everyone; it brings the promised results.
 In my opinion, this product is suitable for all skin types, but people with very oily skin or acne-prone skin may find it a bit too heavy (it doesn’t clog pores or cause breakouts, though).
 Rohto’s moisturisers from the Hada Labo brand are always fantastic, and this is one more product that I can add to my favourites.
 I am sure that everyone can benefit from this product, especially if you want to brighten up your skin tone and hyperpigmentation.
-For more robust action, pair this product with a good acid treatment containing azelaic acid or glycolic acid as well as a serum with ascorbic acid or niacinamide.
+For more robust action, pair this product with a good exfoliating treatment that includes either azelaic acid or glycolic acid as well as a serum with ascorbic acid or niacinamide.
 And naturally, as always don’t forget to use a sunscreen.

 While you’re here, I want to ask all of you a favour.
 I am petitioning for a ban on sunbeds in the EU; the Petitions Committee approved my petition last Friday, and it’s now available to supporters.
 I would love it if you could support my petition on the EU’s petitions website – here.
 Unfortunately, you have to register on the EU’s petitions website – I know it’s a dealbreaker for many people, so it’s ok if you don’t want to.
 Also, you don’t have to be an EU citizen/resident to register.
 If you have any questions regarding my petition or the registration process, please do not hesitate to ask; you can contact me via email, Instagram, and Weibo.
 I really appreciate any help you can provide.